Taichung and Taipei, Taiwan

 The road is lonely, but it is less so together.
 We’ve known each other for a quarter of a century!
 Here we are @ 50 riding trains, going on adventures, getting lost, finding our way, taking detours, strengthening bonds, making memories, living life!
 Thank you for sharing the journey with me!

-Taipei fared no better than Taichung in the weather department, but holing up in our hostel on Ki’s birthday was out of the question.
-Our trusty plastic raincoats saved the rainy day as did our plain old Spartan Slippers.
+Taipei fared no better than Taichung in the weather department, but holing up in our hostel was out of the question.
+Our OOTD of plastic raincoat and Spartan rubber slippers saved the rainy day.
 Bare feet could be wiped dry, mesh sneakers not so.
-Outfitted accordingly, we took on the pouring rain on our evening promenade, or Ice Capades actually, across wide and open Liberty Square.
+Outfitted accordingly, we took on the pouring rain on our evening promenade that turned into a kind of Ice Capades across wide and open Liberty Square.

 Pelted by relentless rain, we skidded through the square to the National Concert Hall on our way back to the subway station.
-Under its upturned pagoda awning was invitingly dry, and we hunkered down by a red pillar, which proved to be a vantage point for people-watching.
-Soon, well-heeled people started trickling in, but they all paid us no mind.
+Under its upturned pagoda awning, it was invitingly dry and we hunkered down by a red pillar, which proved to be a vantage point for people-watching.
+Soon, well-heeled concertgoers started trickling in, but they all paid us no mind.